Prohibition of Wine in Islam

 Muslims are forbidden from consuming alcoholic beverages in any quantity.
 The Qur’an states that the consumption of alcohol is strictly prohibited.
 A Quranic chapter (Surah Al-Ma’ida, 5:90) says, “O you who believe!
 Intoxicants and gambling, [dedication of] stones, and (divination by) arrows are an abomination—of Satan’s handiwork; eschew such abominations that you may prosper.”

-Likewise, in Surah Al-An’am 6:118, it reads, “And take not life, which Allah has made sacred, except by way of justice and law: thus does He command you, that you may learn wisdom.”
+Likewise, in Surah Al-An’am 6:118, it reads, “So eat of that over which The Name of Allah has been mentioned, in case you are believers in His signs.”
 Based on these strict and direct Quranic proclamations, Muslims try to avoid drinking wine and other alcoholic drinks.

 Disagreements among Muslim Scholarship